directeye/docsy/content/en/docs/engoo_photos/intermediate/lesson10.md

 ## Exercise 2: Elephant Ride

 {{<card header="**Script**">}}
-In the photo, we can see a young couple on an elephant ride by Ayutthaya in Thailand. <br/>
+In the photo, we can see a young couple on an elephant ride at Ayutthaya in Thailand. <br/>
 The sun, as it hovers over the horizon, creates a glorious backlight of the heritage site. <br/>
 The elephant is adorned with a red cloth edged in yellow, and there's a seat supporting a red and gold parasol as well. <br/>
-It is walking along a narrow gravel path, that gently curves to the right leading up to the temple. <br/>
+It's walking along a narrow gravel path, that gently curves to the right leading up to the temple. <br/>
-Upon closer inspection, you can notice an elephant handler in front of the couple, donning a hat with a brim. <br/>
+Upon closer inspection, you can notice an elephant handler in front of the couple, wearing a hat with a brim. <br/>
 I imagine the ride might be quite bumpy and the passengers would sway a lot. <br/>
 The motion could make it challenging to capture this stunning scenery in a photo from their seats.<br/>
 <br/>
-(127 words)
+(126 words)
 {{</card>}}

 ## Exercise 3: Fish Dinner